Crime Statistics for Newlands, Amber Valley, Derbyshire, 2025

-There were a total of 158 street level crime incidents in Newlands in January 2024.
+Is Newlands rough?
+This is our street level crime rate statistics overview for January 2025.
+There were a total of 138 incidents.
 See where they were on the map below and broken down by categories.
-The largest category was Violent Crime, followed by Criminal Damage Arson.
+The largest category was Violent Crime, followed by Anti Social Behaviour.

 Although violent crime represents the largest incidents category in Newlands, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary